I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-createpixelshader.md

 <p><b>CreatePixelShader</b> returns S_OK or an appropriate error result if the pixel shader code object is not successfully created.</p>

 ## -remarks
 <p>For more information about programming shader assemblers, see <a href="https://msdn.microsoft.com/c858766c-b414-4971-b4d9-23ec94aca8ea">Processing Shader Codes</a>.</p>

-<p>For more information about programming shader assemblers, see <a href="https://msdn.microsoft.com/c858766c-b414-4971-b4d9-23ec94aca8ea">Processing Shader Codes</a>.</p>

 ## -requirements